How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 - Updated organizational details

 For tax-exempt organizations, IRS Form 990 submission remains mandatory.
-The deadline falls on the 15th day of the fifth month after your fiscal year ends, as reported by 501c3.org.
+The deadline falls on the 15th day of the fifth month after your fiscal year ends.
 Failing to file Form 990 can result in:

 - Potential revocation of tax-exempt status